rxuriguera/banddisam/README.md

-The aim of this project is to automatically disambiguate bands by creating clusters of tracks depending using the tracks' tags as attributes.
+The aim of this project is to automatically disambiguate bands by creating clusters of tracks by using the tracks' tags as attributes.
 In the example above, most of the tracks for the first album are tagged with words like "chillout", "mood", "ambient" while the tracks of the second